stripe/stripe-connect-rocketrides/README.md

 ### Getting Started

-To get started quickly, follow these simple steps:

-1. Navigate to the `ios` folder.
-2. Run `pod install`.
+To get started, install the dependencies using CocoaPods:

+    cd ios
+    pod install

-3. Open `RocketRides.xcworkspace` (not `RocketRides.xcodeproj`) in Xcode.
-4. Build and run the app!
+Open `RocketRides.xcworkspace` (not `RocketRides.xcodeproj`) in Xcode.
+Build and run the app!

-To try out the full payment experience, start by running the server locally as described above, then follow these steps:
+To try out the full payment experience, run the server locally as described above, then follow these steps:

 1. Create a new pilot using the Rocket Rides web onboarding.
 2. Fill in the `publishableKey` property in `AppDelegate.swift`.
 You can find your publishable key in your [Stripe Dashboard](https://dashboard.stripe.com/account/apikeys).